 Colombia is known for having some of the world’s best coffee.
 The unique area in which is has been traditionally grown is known as the Coffee Triangle or Eje Cafetero.
 Comprising 3 departamentos (states) there is so much to see and do in this beautiful part of Colombia.
 Risaralda, Quindío and Caldas each have their own picturesque landscapes and coffee-lined mountains filled with little towns, thermal hotsprings, and snow peaked volcanoes.
 And if you haven’t noticed yet we had a blast on our last trip, so I am giving you ALLLLL the reasons to visit fo’ yo’self.
-This is a 3-part guide to each of the departments that make up the Coffee Axis!
+This is a 3-part Guide to The Eje Cafetero for each of the departments that make up the Coffee Axis!

 CircaWanderlust Guide to The Eje Cafetero